Inverse sampling intensity weighting for preferential sampling adjustment: Real data analysis

-The Galicia moss dataset has been a widely used example for illustrating the effects of preferential sampling on geostatistical inference and prediction \citep{diggle_geostatistical_2010, dinsdale_methods_2019}.
-It contains lead concentrations in moss samples, measured in micrograms per gram of dry weight, collected from Galicia, northern Spain.
-Figure \ref{fig:aim2_galicia_data} shows the spatial distribution of 63 measurements taken in 1997 and 132 measurements taken in 2000.
+The Galicia moss dataset has been a widely used example for illustrating the effects of PS on geostatistical inference and prediction \citep{diggle_geostatistical_2010, dinsdale_methods_2019, silva_exact_2024}.
+It contains 63 measurements from 1997 and 132 measurements from 2000 of lead concentrations in moss samples, measured in micrograms per gram of dry weight, collected from Galicia, northern Spain (Figure \ref{fig:aim2_galicia_data}).
 Sampling in 1997 was preferential, with a bias toward locations in the north with lower lead concentrations, whereas sampling in 2000 was more regular and non-preferential.
-Further details on the dataset can be found in \cite{diggle_geostatistical_2010}.
+We fit the MLE, INLA-SLP, ISIW KIE and ISIW KIE COV on the 1997 log-transformed data and generated predictive surfaces over a $35 \times 35$ grid covering the Galicia area.
+While previous analyses of the Galicia dataset have used areal models, we elected to use the SPDE approach for INLA-SLP to be consistent with our simulation analysis.